 Microsoft Certified Professional: Job Info & Requirements

-Individuals looking to become a Microsoft Certified Professional need to have a strong aptitude toward computers, programs, and technology.
-It is also essential that Microsoft Certified Professionals have strong interpersonal skills, so that they are able to communicate efficiently with their customers, who may be less technically inclined.
+Individuals looking to become a Microsoft Certified Professional should have an aptitude for computers, software programs and technology.
+Strong interpersonal skills are also important, especially when communicating with customers who may be less technically inclined.

-According to Microsoft, www.microsoft.com, Microsoft Certified Professionals can find employment as IT professionals, technology trainers, developers, and system architects.
-Salaries for MCPs vary by their position; for example, according to PayScale.com in October 2013, an IT manager with MCP certification earned from $48,228-$103,967, on average, and an MCP-certified systems administrator earned between $41,818-$80,970 at that same time.
+According to Microsoft, certified professionals may be able to find employment as IT professionals, technology trainers, developers and system architects (www.microsoft.com).
+Salaries for MCPs can vary according to the position.
+For example, according to PayScale.com in February 2014, salaries for IT managers with MCP certifications ranged from $48,399 to $105,482, while an MCP-certified systems administrator earned between $41,818 and $80,970 during the same period (www.payscale.com).

 Related to Microsoft Certified Professional: Job Info & Requirements